ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Never confuse a single defeat with a final defeat. — F. Scott Fitzgerald
+> **Citacao:** You can, you should, and if you're brave enough to start, you will. — Stephen King

 fim do arquivo